Dir: Elmo Williams

 Michaels plays showbiz artiste Angie Booth, who is in a relationship with the shadily uncertain Nick (Carpenter), who continually pops off for long periods on mysterious errands.
 But this time, he swears that when he comes back in three months, he’ll marry Angie, and arranges to meet her at the Oxhead Inn on New Year’s Eve.
 However, Angie’s Svengali-like mentor, Julian Lord, takes unkindly to this, and in the ensuing fight she slugs him with a heavy mirror.
 Angie gets six months for assault, meaning she’ll be seeing in the New Year through prison bars.
 Her only chance is to escape, which she does during a Christmas concert with the help of long-term inmate, Gran (Hird).
 The pair are joined by Spanish inmate Margueritte (Olrich), who is desperate to stop her baby from being forcibly taken away.
 Will Angie be able to dodge the resulting dragnet and make her rendezvous?
 And even if she does, will Nick show?

 It’s amusing to think of an alternate universe where this took off for Hammer, rather than the horror genre.
 Would they then have put out a steady stream of women-in-prison films for the next two decades?
 Must admit, I do kinda want to see their version of the Ilsa trilogy, starring Ingrid Pitt… But reality had different plans.
-This instead largely sank without trace on its April 1956 release, to the extent I couldn’t even find an image of the UK poster.
+This instead largely sank without trace on its April 1956 release, to the extent I couldn’t even find an image of the UK poster, or the trailer.
 From the point of view of subsequent WiP films, it is naturally extremely tame, with no sex to speak of, and the violence limited to the struggle between Angie and Julian.
 The sections set in the prison feel more like an episode of seventies TV series, Within These Walls.

 The main element in its favor is Michaels, appearing in the final feature role before retiring from acting at the grand old age of 28.
 She towers over most of the cast, both in terms of charisma and literal size (she was 5’9″; at the time, the average woman was about five inches shorter).
 We saw Hird briefly in Quatermass, but she gets a lot more to do here, and you can see why she’d go on to win three BAFTAs through her TV performances.
 In a smaller role as her irascible pal.
 Grace, is Hermione Baddeley, who’d be Oscar-nominated a couple of years later for Room at the Top.
 Indeed, director Williams already had an Academy Award on his mantelpiece, albeit as an editor on High Noon.